 Similarly, closed captioning, which was initially meant to benefit deaf people, helps all kinds of people!
 Just ask a non-native English speaker how they learned English!
 I bet many of them will confirm that subtitles were a great help.

-The ball is in our court now — we need to make sure that our websites are accessible to them, giving them a good online experience and offering better access to information and services.
+The ball is in our court now — we need to make sure that our websites are accessible to everyone, with easy access to services and information.

-Would you like to connect and comment?
-Find me on Twitter!
+Would you like to comment or connect?
+I'm on Twitter!